 Meet our Fair Futures Heroes!

 The Center for Fair Futures is excited to announce the launch of our new Learning Management System, Canvas.
 Canvas is a web-based learning management system, or LMS.
-It is used by educational institutions to manage online course materials and communicate about learning achievement.
+Canvas is currently used by staff to access all learning opportunities and to share course materials and resources.

 Beginning this September, Fair Futures will use Canvas for: